‘Sugar Babies’ seek way to keep up with Miami standard

 And at the very end, “Under no circumstances will SeekingArrangement.com be responsible for any loss or damage, including personal injury or death, resulting from anyone’s use of the website or the service.”

-Samantha Topchick, a UM senior, came face-to-face with the unglamorous side of sugar dating in December 2015, when her sugar daddy, 36-year-old businessman Brandon Call, flew her out to his home in Chicago.
+Samantha Topchik, a UM senior, came face-to-face with the unglamorous side of sugar dating in December 2015, when her sugar daddy, 36-year-old businessman Brandon Call, flew her out to his home in Chicago.

-The pair had met virtually two weeks earlier and been texting, but Topchick quickly felt uncomfortable when she saw webcams in Call’s bedroom and Call made a sexual advancement, according to a Coral Gables Police Department report.
+The pair had met virtually two weeks earlier and been texting, but Topchik quickly felt uncomfortable when she saw webcams in Call’s bedroom and Call made a sexual advancement, according to a Coral Gables Police Department report.

 “She told him she didn’t fly to Chicago to have sex with him,” the police report said.
 “He got upset at that and said, ‘If we are not going to have sex then I have to listen to happy music to calm my body down.’
 When he went to his room, he started talking to himself ‘hysterically.’”

-Topchick texted her friend, who booked her a flight back the next morning and ordered her an Uber to leave the apartment.
+Topchik texted her friend, who booked her a flight back the next morning and ordered her an Uber to leave the apartment.
 She left around 4 a.m. and received nonstop text messages from Call on her way to the airport.
 When she boarded, she told him she was never interested in having a sexual relationship with him and blocked his number, the report said.

-A few days later, however, Topchick received threatening text messages from an unknown number.
+A few days later, however, Topchik received threatening text messages from an unknown number.

 “You don’t know me but you gotten yourself in a lot of trouble.
 You have a chance to make it right.
 My meeting is not something you want.
 I am not coming your way.
 I promise I will find you and I promise that you will not like what happens,” the initial text message said, according to the report.

-Topchick said she was afraid Call was capable of hiring a hitman because he was very wealthy.
+Topchik said she was afraid Call was capable of hiring a hitman because he was very wealthy.
 Coral Gables Police Department put a precautionary watch on her residential building.

-When approached by a Miami Hurricane reporter, Topchick threatened legal action.
+When approached by a Miami Hurricane reporter, Topchik threatened legal action.
 She did not respond to subsequent emails.

 For Taylor, it all comes with the territory of sugar dating.
 She said sugar babies need to be realistic about what they are entering into, because there are potentially serious consequences.

 “It’s definitely sex work.
 Anyone thinking it’s going to be be PG and you’re not going to have to take your clothes off, you’re wrong,” she said.
-“You cant really be like, ‘Oh, this old man violated me.’”
+“You can’t really be like, ‘Oh, this old man violated me.’”

 *Names have been changed